springernature/vpat/springer-nature-link.md

 <br><br>
 Content triggered in this way does not meet this criterion's requirements for Dismissable (the content cannot be dismissed without changing focus) or Hoverable (the pointer cannot be moved over the additional content without it disappearing).
 <br><br>
-Third party content (e.g. advertising, customer services widgets) may inject elements that fail to meet this criterion.
+Third party content (e.g. advertising) may inject elements that fail to meet this criterion.
 When we become aware of deficiencies, we immediately take steps to request repairs from third party vendors.
 </td>
 </tr>
 <tr id="multiple-ways" valign="top">